Find Affordable College Courses

 $11,496 Average Tuition & Fees

-You’ll be in good company if you decide to attend Southern Illinois University Edwardsville.
-It ranked #2 on our 2023 Best Value Sociology Schools in Illinois list.
-Located in the suburb of Edwardsville, SIUE is a public school with a large student population.
+You’ll join some of the best and brightest minds around you if you attend Southern Illinois University Edwardsville.
+The school came in at #2 on this year’s Best Value Sociology Schools in Illinois list.
+Located in the large suburb of Edwardsville, SIUE is a public college with a large student population.

-In-state tuition fees for undergraduate students at SIUE are $11,496 per year.
+SIUE undergraduate students pay an average of $11,496 in in-state tuition and fees each year.
 While working on their degree, sociology majors at SIUE accumulate an average of around $29,494 in student debt.

 Read full report on Sociology at Southern Illinois University Edwardsville